vividblueprint/SE-RideSharingService-architecture/README.md

 Load balancing is a critical pattern for achieving scalability in any distributed system, including Ride Sharing Service system.
 In a system like Uber, load balancing is necessary to ensure that traffic is evenly distributed across multiple servers to prevent any one server from becoming overwhelmed with requests.

+Scalability is a critical quality attribute of the Ride Sharing Service system is a concern for multiple stakeholders, including: Rider, Drivers and Administrators.

 Ride Sharing Service system uses a combination of hardware load balancers and software load balancers to achieve scalability.
 Hardware load balancers are used to distribute traffic at the network level, while software load balancers are used to distribute traffic at the application level.

 <p align="center">